Aliceby TranX

 Once data is in BigQuery, you query it with BigQuery's own pricing — the first 1 TB per month is free.
 Your Looker Studio dashboards, dbt models, and scheduled queries all run against BigQuery directly.
 No GA4 tokens consumed.
 No hourly caps.
 No blank dashboards.

-Real ecommerce use cases you can't do with the API
+Real GA4 use cases you can't do with the API

-Here's what becomes possible once your GA4 data lives in BigQuery:
+Here's what becomes possible once your GA4 data lives in BigQuery — even before you bring in any other source:

-• Full product catalog analytics.
-Query purchase and add-to-cart events for all 10,000+ SKUs without hitting cardinality limits.
+• Full catalog or page-level analytics.
+Query events for all 10,000+ SKUs or landing pages without hitting cardinality limits.
 Find your hidden winners.

 • Custom funnel analysis.
 Build any funnel from raw events — not just the pre-defined funnels GA4 supports.
 See exactly where users drop off, by segment, by device, by campaign.